 Sometimes what appeals to search engines won’t appeal to readers (or potential readers) in the same way.
 You never want to be deceptive, but you want to make sure that you’re using titles that are catchy to your readers and titles that contain your keywords in your SEO title.

-A good length is over 800 or 1000 words.
+A good length is over 1000 words, but realistically, you’re looking at about 2000-3000 words.
 You want to make sure that you cover all the general points that you need to cover while providing information that your readers need.